Christian Living

 So what does this mean for us practically in our pursuit of contentment?
 It means biblical contentment flows from an ongoing, deep, and intimate relationship with Jesus Christ.
 As we walk closely with Him, learn from His example, and rely on His strength, we can also grasp the secret to being content in all circumstances.
 There are four essential practices to build this intimacy with Christ.

-SEE ALSO: Philippians 4:10-23: The Secret Art of Contentment
+SEE ALSO: The Secret to Attain Contentment Part 2

 Grow in your knowledge of Christ.
 Knowledge of God is the beginning of contentment.
 I am not speaking of intellectually knowing about Jesus, but experientially knowing Him.
 You can spend time with Jesus by engaging deeply with His Word—do not just read it, but study it, meditate on it, memorize it, and apply it.
 Scripture is the revelation of Jesus Christ, and the more time you bask in it, the more you will have a transforming knowledge of Christ.